 Calories In – Calories Expended = Calorie Deficit/Surplus

-Many popular diets are based upon nothing more than a simple calorie deficit.
-We know that a pound of fat is equivalent to approximately 3,500 calories.
-Therefore, if you enforce a calorific deficit of 3,500 over the course of a week, you should lose a pound of fat.
+Many popular diets are based upon nothing more than creating a calorific deficit.
+How so?
+Well, a pound of fat is often said to be equivalent to approximately 3,500 calories.
+Therefore, it is popularly argued that if you enforce a deficit of 3,500 calories over the course of a week, you will lose a pound of fat.

 It’s a simple concept and makes dieting straightforward (in theory) and highly marketable.
-If you want to lose weight, consume fewer calories (and eat our “specially formulated” and wildly overpriced meals while you’re at it).
+If you want to lose weight, simply consume fewer calories (and eat our ‘specially formulated’ and wildly overpriced meals while you’re at it).

-However, the theory is fallacious at best.
+However, the formula above is misleading.
 For those of us who are willing to think beyond the calorie, a greater understanding of the effect of food on the body can enable us to lose weight without putting ourselves through grueling calorie-controlled diets.

 Exploring the Three Main Nutrients